star-whale/starwhale/README.md

 ## What is Starwhale

-Starwhale is a MLOps platform.
-It provides **Instance**, **Project**, **Runtime**, **Model** and **Dataset** core concepts.
+Starwhale is an MLOps platform.
+It provides **Instance**, **Project**, **Runtime**, **Model**, and **Dataset**.

-- **Instance**: Starwhale platform delivery method.
+- **Instance**: Each installation of Starwhale is called an instance.
   - 👻 **Standalone Instance**: The simplest form that requires only the Starwhale Client(`swcli`). `swcli` is written by pure python3.
   - 🎍 **On-Premises Instance**: Cloud form, we call it **private cloud instance**.
 Kubernetes and BareMetal both meet the basic environmental requirements.
   - ☁️ **Cloud Hosted Instance**: Cloud form, we call it **public cloud instance**.
-Starwhale team maintains web service.
+Starwhale team maintains the web service.

   **Starwhale tries to keep concepts consistent across different types of instances.
-In this way, people can easily exchange data and migrate between instances.**
+In this way, people can easily exchange data and migrate between them.**

 - **Project**: The basic unit for organizing different resources.

 - **ML Basic Elements**: The Machine Learning/Deep Learning running environments or artifacts.
-Starwhale empowers the ML/DL basic elements with packaging, versioning, reproducibility and shareable.
+Starwhale empowers the ML/DL essential elements with packaging, versioning, reproducibility, and shareability.
-  - 🐌 **Runtime**: Describe software dependencies to "run", which includes python libraries, native libraries, native binaries etc.
+  - 🐌 **Runtime**: Software dependencies description to "run" a model, which includes python libraries, native libraries, native binaries, etc.
-  - 🐇 **Model**: Use `model.yaml` to describe how to organize the model arbitrary files.
+  - 🐇 **Model**: The standard model format used in model delivery.
-  - 🐫 **Dataset**: Use `dataset.yaml` to process and package data files, then produce a Starwhale dataset.
-It is a unified description of how the data and labels are stored and organized.
-Starwhale dataset can be loaded efficiently.
+  - 🐫 **Dataset**: A unified description of how the data and labels are stored and organized.
+Starwhale datasets can be loaded efficiently.

-- **Running Fundamentals**: Starwhale uses **Job**, **Step** and **Task** to execute ML/DL actions like model training， evaluation and serving.
-Starwhale **Controller-Agents** structure make scale-out easily.
+- **Running Fundamentals**: Starwhale uses **Job**, **Step**, and **Task** to execute ML/DL actions like model training， evaluation, and serving.
+Starwhale's **Controller-Agents** structure scales out easily.
-  - 🥕 **Job**: A set of programs to do specific work, each job consists of one or more steps.
+  - 🥕 **Job**: A set of programs to do specific work.
+Each job consists of one or more steps.
-  - 🌵 **Step**: Represent distinct stages of the work, each step consists of one or more tasks.
+  - 🌵 **Step**: Represents distinct stages of the work.
+Each step consists of one or more tasks.
-  - 🥑 **Task**: Operation entity, tasks are in some specific steps.
+  - 🥑 **Task**: Operation entity.
+Tasks are in some specific steps.

 - **Scenarios**: Starwhale provides the best practice and out-of-the-box for different ML/DL scenarios.
-  - 🚝 **Model Training**: Use Starwhale Python SDK to record experiment meta, metric, log and artifact.
+  - 🚝 **Model Training(TBD)**: Use Starwhale Python SDK to record experiment meta, metric, log, and artifact.
-  - 🛥️ **Model Evaluation**: `PipelineHandler` and some report decorators can help you only write some preprocessing and post-processing code, then get a completed, useful, user-friendly evaluation reports.
+  - 🛥️ **Model Evaluation**: `PipelineHandler` and some report decorators can give you complete, helpful, and user-friendly evaluation reports with only a few lines of codes.
-  - 🛫 **Model Serving**: Starwhale Model is able to deploy as a web service or stream service in production, which will own deployment capability, observability and scalability directly, data and algorithm engineers should not write the ml/dl irrelevant code.
+  - 🛫 **Model Serving(TBD)**: Starwhale Model can be deployed as a web service or stream service in production with deployment capability, observability, and scalability.
+Data scientists do not need to write ML/DL irrelevant codes.

-## MNIST Quick Tour for standalone instance
+## MNIST Quick Tour for the standalone instance

 <a href="https://starwhale.ai"><img src="https://github.com/star-whale/starwhale/blob/main/docs/docs/img/core-workflow.gif?raw=true" width="100%"></a>

-- 🍰 **STEP1**: installing starwhale
+- 🍰 **STEP1**: Installing Starwhale

     ```bash
     python3 -m pip install --pre starwhale
     ```

-- 🍵 **STEP2**: downloading mnist example
+- 🍵 **STEP2**: Downloading the MNIST example

     ```bash
     git clone https://github.com/star-whale/starwhale.git
     cd starwhale/example/mnist
     ```

-- ☕ **STEP3**: building runtime
+- ☕ **STEP3**: Building a runtime

     ```bash
     swcli runtime create -n pytorch-mnist -m venv --python 3.9 .